Jeyatharsini/splunk-sdk-android/README.md

 #### Notes about the creation process of the Android SDK

-Android programs are commonly written and Java , compiled to bytecode, converted to "dex" format and executed in [Android's Dalvik VM](http://en.wikipedia.org/wiki/Dalvik_%28software%29)
+Android programs are commonly written in Java , compiled to bytecode, converted to "dex" format and executed in [Android's Dalvik VM](http://en.wikipedia.org/wiki/Dalvik_%28software%29)

 As a starting point for creating the Splunk Android SDK , I took a copy of the